Pvt Ltd Company Registration: Features, Requirements, Process & Benefits

 The step-wise process for registration of private company under Companies Act, 2013

-A private limited company can be incorporated with the following 6 easy and simple steps:
+A private limited company can be incorporated with these 6 easy and simple steps:

 - The first step is registering such a company started as per the amendment from January, 2018; it has mandated that apply for name approval through RUN (Reserve Unique Name).
 You can apply 2 names at a time along with one re-submission for 2 other names.